gmanny/Pechkin/README.md

 Pechkin
 =======

 .NET Wrapper for [WkHtmlToPdf](http://github.com/antialize/wkhtmltopdf) DLL, a library that uses the Webkit engine to convert HTML pages to PDF.
-This fork supports .NET 2.0 and up, but unfortunately it will only run in 32-bit application pools as wkhtmltopdf does not come in a 64-bit flavor at this time.
+This fork supports .NET 2.0 and up and *now runs in both 64 and 32-bit environments*!

-New in 0.9.2.1
+New in 0.9.3
 ------
-The five unmanaged DLLs that Pechkin depends upon have been packaged as *embedded resources* so you don't have to worry about messing around with pre- or post-build events to copy the files wherever they go in your solution.
+The unmanaged DLLs that Pechkin depends upon have been packaged as *embedded resources* so you don't have to worry about messing around with pre- or post-build events to copy the files wherever they go in your solution.
 When the library is first accessed in the application lifetime, it will copy the embedded resources to a temporary directory (if they do not exist there already) and invoke WinApi to load them up.

+The dependencies now consist of just wkhtmltox.dll (in both the 32-bit and 64-bit builds for Windows).

-TuesPechkin 0.9.2.1 is also now available as a *NuGet package* (see: https://www.nuget.org/packages/TuesPechkin/) for your convenience.
+TuesPechkin 0.9.3 is also available as a *NuGet package* (see: https://www.nuget.org/packages/TuesPechkin/) for your convenience.

 If you experience any problems using TuesPechkin, please be sure to create the issues on TuesPechkin and not the original Pechkin branch.
 I am so grateful to gmanny for his contribution but at this point I see the codebase evolving further away from the original and I would like to continue to support it for you (and myself! ;))